 About the EU

-The EU is made up of over 500 million people from 28 Member States including the UK.
-It is founded on a series of treaties which all 28 national governments have signed up to.
+The EU is made up of over 447 million people from 27 Member States.
+It is founded on a series of treaties which all 27 national governments have signed up to.

 Through a process of cooperation, debate and law-making, the biggest single market in the world is being created.
 This gives consumers wider choice, lower prices and rights which can be enforced anywhere in the EU.